 The maintenance page further allows you to perform firmware updates.
 Use this functionality only for firmware files that have officially been released by Nerian Vision Technologies.
 To perform a firmware update, select the desired firmware file and press the update button.
 The update process will take several seconds.
 Do not unplug the device, reload the maintenance page or re-click the update button while performing firmware updates.
 Otherwise, this might lead to a corrupted firmware state.
-Once the update has been completed, please restart the device by briefly unplugging the power supply.
+Once the update has been completed the device will automatically perform a reboot with the new firmware version.
+The device configuration is preserved during firmware updates, but some updates might require you to adjust specific settings afterwards.